Applied Mathematics Degree

 Plus 4 courses from at least 3 different McCormick departments, Mathematics, Statistics, and Data Science (at 200-level or above)

-7 engineering sciences and applied mathematics courses
+7 units of engineering sciences and applied mathematics coursework

 Complex Variables